smartdevicelink/sdl_evolution/proposals/NNNN-Add-means-to-launch-with-optimum-appHMIType.md

 ## Motivation

-Currently, in the RPC specification, SDLApp can set multiple `appHMIType`.
+Currently, in the RPC specification, an SDL app can set multiple `appHMIType`.
 However, because there is no means to notify which `appHMIType` was started from HMI, it cannot be operated according to the application.
 For example, if the specification allows you to launch an SDL app with both Navigation / Media `appHMIType` by selecting an audio source,
 the SDL app can implement a specification that allows the audio function to be used immediately.